DockerSecurityPlayground/DSP/Readme.md

 Docker Security Playground is an application that allows you to:
-- Create **network and network security scenarios**, in order to understand all the network protocols,
+- Create **network and network security scenarios**, in order to understand network protocols,
-rules, and security issues with host networks. .
+rules, and security issues by installing DSP in your PC.
-- To Learn **penetration testing techniques** by simulating vulnerability labs scenarios
+- Learn **penetration testing techniques** by simulating vulnerability labs scenarios
 -  **Manage a set of docker-compose project** .
-Main goal of DSP is to skilling in penetration testing and network security, but his flexibility allows you the **creation**, **graphic editing** and **managment run / stop** of all your **docker-compose labs**.
-For more informations look at the [Labs Managment]() page.
+Main goal of DSP is to learn in penetration testing and network security, but its flexibility allows you the **creation**, **graphic editing** and **managment run / stop** of all your **docker-compose labs**.
+For more information look at the [Labs Managment]() page.

 ## Installation  and Guides
 Go to [wiki] (http://gitlab.comics.unina.it/NS-Thesis/DockerSecurityPlayground_1/wikis/home)